 PERITO MORENO GLACIER

-On the first full day of the workshop we will be doing a short and rather easy trek on the Perito Moreno Glacier.
-This hike will be conducted under the supervision of local professional guides who will provide our group with crampons for a safe and enjoyable hike.
+The Perito Moreno Glacier is an incredible place!
+Our hike will be conducted under the supervision of local professional guides who will provide our group with crampons for a safe and enjoyable hike.
 The trek is about a half mile on land before we hit the ice.
 Once we are on the ice we will slowly walk over a portion of the glacier.
 We’ll be on the ice for about an hour and a half and then hike the dirt trail back from which we came.

 Hiking in El Chalten is extremely rewarding when the condition are good.
 When conditions are bad it is essentially pointless if not downright miserable.
-I will take the group on two decent size hikes in the El Chalten region.
+I will take the group on two longer hikes in the El Chalten region.
 If the weather does not cooperate one or both of the hikes could get canceled and replaced with an easier option or post processing.
+If you do not think you are up to hiking 6 miles round trip, please let me know and I will arrange for a taxi so you can get great shots of Fits Roy from just outside of town.

 El Chalten is a quaint little town settled near the base of Mt Fitz Roy.
 There are some great photographic opportunities just outside of town that are easily accessible.
 We’ll spend at least two of our four mornings in that area shooting those spots.
 The other two mornings we will get up very early in order to make it to our sunrise locations on time.